-Most of the holes were drilled to confirm the continuity, grade, and extent of the massive sulphide deposit.
-Several holes were designed to twin and confirm the previous historical results and to further infill those results, so that all results could be used for an initial NI43-101 compliant resource estimate.
-Step-out holes along trend and down-plunge from the known mineralisation were also completed by Wolfden, in efforts to determine the limits of massive sulphide mineralisation and to explore for additional massive sulphide lenses.
+Most of the holes were drilled in the locale of the known Pickett Mountain deposit, largely directed at confirming the nature, grade, and extent of the massive sulphide deposit.
+The holes were intended largely as fill-in holes and a few were twinned holes in order to validate the historical drill findings obtained by Getty and Chevron during their earlier drilling campaigns.
+Step-out holes along trend and down-plunge from the known mineralization were also completed by Wolfden, in efforts to determine the limits of massive sulphide mineralization and to explore for additional massive sulphide lenses.